The money you need

 cafe owners working on notes and bookkeeping

-increase sales with pr
+increase sales with pUBLIC rELATIONS

 What is in a press release?